2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Pro Tip: Find details of this route in walk 4 in our Hanoi Walking Guide.

 End the day back in the historic Old Quarter.
-Go to the night market (if it is Friday, Saturday or Sunday) and enjoy the pedestrian-only street while perusing vendor’s wares and eating street food.
+Go to the night market (if it is Friday, Saturday or Sunday) and enjoy the scene while perusing vendor’s wares and eating street food.
 If it is a weekday, choose a restaurant for dinner using our Guide to Hanoi Food.

 Day 3 – Learn About Vietnam History